-All royalties from the sales of books will go to the Maya Book Project to provide more books to schools in Guatemala.
+All royalties from the sales of books will go to the Maya Book Project to provide more books to schools and organizations in Guatemala.

-To donate to the Maya Book Project, or to read more, visit The Maya Book Project page on this website.
+To donate to the Maya Book Project or to learn more about the Project, visit The Maya Book Project page on this website.

 While the Book Project's primary focus is the use of Margarito's Forest in Guatemala, there has been significant interest in use of the book in U.S. classrooms.

 To learn more about these effort, visit In the Classroom